dupgit/sauvegarde/README.md

 * 0.0.11 have some statistics with the server.
 * 0.0.12 Use compression in file_backend.
-* 0.0.13 Add some security beetween clients and server to avoid sending plain clear text messages.
+* 0.0.13 Add some security between clients and server to avoid sending plain clear text messages.